AntonyVasilev/demand_forecast/README.md

 # Demand forecast
 ## The aim of this project is building a forecasting model

-Stack: python, numpy, pandas, scikit-learn, SQL, ClickHouse
+Stack: python, numpy, pandas, scikit-learn, SQL, ClickHouse, ClearML

 ### Project stages:
 1. Get orders data from DB